Career and Education

 In 2025, Women in Business was named Organization of the Year at West Chester University, which has over 450 organizations campus wide.

 Being part of Women in Business helped Madelyn grow as a leader and reinforced her passion for empowering women in business.
-She is proud to have been part of such a vibrant and ambitious community of women, and she will carry the lessons and connections she gained through her time with Women in Business throughout her career.
+She is proud to have been part of such a vibrant and ambitious community of women, and she will carry the lessons and connections she gained through her time with Women in Business throughout her career as a Field Coordinator within the world of Supply Chain and Logistics.